wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Dorothy:** You see... it's all natural and MUCH better for your mental health.
 You can find the recipe on my Instagram page.

-**Florence:** Oh, Dorothy, we're so sorry for all that "We are The Dames" nonsense.
+**Florence:** Oh, Dorothy, we're so sorry for all that "WE ARE THE DAMES" nonsense.

 **Beatrice:** I suppose we were all just a bit stressed?